API usage agreement

 - Business continuity

-controls to be followed in order to ensure the required
+controls to be followed in order to ensure the required level

-- A business continuity plan should be detailed and documented
+- A business continuity plan should be detailed and

-clear actions and assignment of roles.
+include clear actions and assignment of roles.

 - Business continuity plans should be tested and updated